 The first is the mineral ions.
 Most commonly, calcium and magnesium.

 These are beneficial ions.
-If they're in the water, they help with the coffee extraction of the coffee flavors, helping them go into the solution creating a delicious cup of coffee.
+If they’re in the water, they help extract the coffee flavors, helping them go into the solution creating a delicious cup of coffee.

 If you have no mineral ions, you’ll have minimal extraction of coffee compared to having a lot of ions and then having a lot of extraction.